NicholasMoser/MarioParty5_RNG/README.md

 - 29 = ERROR CAPSULE (DEBUG)
 - 2A = ERROR CAPSULE

-Obtaining an item with an item ID over 2A results in a soft lock.
+Obtaining an capsule with a capsule ID over 2A results in a soft lock.

 ![2B Or Higher Softlock](/img/2b_or_higher_softlock.PNG?raw=true "2B Or Higher Softlock")